addyosmani/Backbone-Fundamentals/backbone-fundamentals.md

 The paths above are relative to the `baseUrl` for our project and in our case it would make sense to make this the `app` folder.
 The `out` parameter informs r.js that we want to concatenate everything into a single file called `main.js` under the `dist/` directory.
 Note that here we do need to add the `.js` extension to the filename.
 Earlier, we saw that when referencing modules by filenames, you don't need to use the `.js` extension, however this is one case in which you do.

-Alternatively, we can specify `dir`, which will ensure the contents of our `app` directory are copied into this directory. e.g:
+Alternatively, we can specify `dir`, which will ensure the contents of our `app` directory are copied into this directory. e.g.:

 ```
 ({